 Expressions of Interest for 2020–2021 Nominating Committee

-CoBank’s independent nominating committee is seeking expressions of interest from customer representatives who wish to be considered for a two-year term on the 2020-2021 nominating committee.
-The deadline for submission of an expression of interest is Monday, May 13, 2019.
+CoBank’s independent nominating committee is seeking expressions of interest from customer representatives who wish to be considered for a two-year term on the 2020–2021 nominating committee.
+The deadline for submission of an expression of interest has been extended until Friday, May 24, 2019.

 Board Election Process